ProjectNami/projectnami/README.md

 * As of version 0.10.0, a fallback translation layer has been added to help with MySQL-specific syntax used by plugins.

+* See our post on Plugin Compatibility for more information http://projectnami.org/plugin-compatibility/

 * Project Nami requires ***SQL Server 2012 or later*** in order to function properly.
 Until this version was released, there wasn't really a SQL Server native method of handling the MySQL `LIMIT` when using an offset.
 However, `OFFSET FETCH` can now be used in conjunction with `ORDER BY` to achieve the equivalent of a MySQL `LIMIT` with an offset.

-* Compatible with SQL Server vNext on Linux platforms
+* Compatible with SQL Server 2017 on Linux platforms